-• Active Directory - for import of accounts, Active Directory domain name, DNS name or IP address of the domain server as well as login data for user database reading (any account belonging to the domain) are required.
+- Active Directory for import of accounts, Active Directory domain name, DNS name or IP address of the domain server as well as login data for user database reading (any account belonging to the domain) are required. - NT domain domain name is required for import.
+The WinRoute host must be a member of this domain.